 RMS is a software monitor designed to provide system-level High Availability (HA) to applications.
-A minimum of two nodes with shared access to common storage are administered from a cluster console.
+A minimum of two nodes with shared access to common storage are administered from a console or cluster operation management PC.
 As the PRIMECLUSTER HA monitor, RMS uses detectors to monitor the state of components and resources for applications.
 If a resource or application fails, the event is notified by the detector and reported to RMS.
 RMS then takes the appropriate action as described in the sections that follow.

-Figure 23 shows the components of a basic RMS cluster on Solaris.
+Figure 22 shows the components of a basic RMS cluster on Solaris.

-Figure 23: RMS cluster on Solaris
+Figure 22: RMS cluster on Solaris